Miloxer02/Portfolio-Statistics-and-Risk-Analysis.Py/README.md

-# 🧠 Python-Analysis: Portfolio Risk & Return System
+# 🧠 Portfolio Risk & Return Analyzer

-This project is a fully functional portfolio risk analysis tool, built in Python and designed to work with real-time financial data from Yahoo Finance and Stooq.
+A lightweight Python-based system for analyzing financial assets through empirical return statistics and risk measures.
-It automates data retrieval, portfolio statistics computation, risk measurement, and clean Excel export.
+The project supports real-time data from Yahoo Finance and Stooq, and produces clear, Excel-exportable outputs.

 ---